lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that the SCHC Receiver-Abort has the same header as a SCHC ACK message.
 The bits that follow the SCHC Receiver-Abort Header MUST be as follows

-- build a SCHC ACK out of an hypothetical Bitmap with all bits set to 1 (see {{ACK}})
-- append exactly one L2 Word with bits all set to 1's

-(alternate description: pick one for publication

 - if the Header does not end at an L2 Word boundary, append bits set to 1 as needed to reach the next L2 Word boundary
-- append exactly one more L2 Word with bits all set to 1's )
+- append exactly one more L2 Word with bits all set to 1's

 Such a bit pattern never occurs in a regular SCHC ACK.
 This is how the fragment sender recognizes a SCHC Receiver-Abort.